record 1 of 1

 "Permanent exhibit", Dumbarton Oaks, 1966 -

-Acquired by exchange from Alfred Stendahl, Los Angeles (dealer), 1966.
+Acquired by exchange from Alfred Stendahl, Los Angeles (dealer), by Dumbarton Oaks, 1966.

 Dumbarton Oaks Research Library and Collection, Pre-Columbian Collection, Washington, DC.